Monday, May 6, 2019

 "And He said to him, “Truly I say to you, today you shall be with Me in Paradise."
 (Luke 23:43)

 This passage of Scripture has played a crucial role in the debate on the immortality of the soul.
 It has traditionally been argued that, since Jesus Christ promised the repentant thief who was crucified with Him entrance into heaven that very day upon physical death, our souls must continue to remain conscious after physical death.
-That interpretation, if upheld, would indeed fly in the face of the harmless but erroneous doctrine of conditional immortality.
+That interpretation, if upheld, would indeed fly in the face of the erroneous doctrine of conditional immortality.

-Proponents of this view correctly point out that the Greek language has no commas.
+Proponents of soul sleep correctly point out that the Greek language has no commas.
 Punctuation marks were added to manuscripts after the New Testament was written.
 Based on that fact, it has been argued that the correct placement of the comma should be incorporated after the word today.
 In other words, it has been suggested that Luke 23:43 should read as follows: "Truly I say to you today, you shall be with Me in Paradise."
 It would change the meaning of the text to mean that Christ spoke to him at that moment the promise of entering into paradise at some undefined point in the future as opposed to that same day of death.
-The timing of believers entering into paradise would therefore be sometime at the final resurrection.
+The timing of believers entering into paradise would therefore be at the final resurrection.

-First and foremost, the context demands that we understand the reference to today as meaning on that very same day.
-The dying criminal understood very well on what day that Christ spoke those comforting words.
-There was no need for Him to emphasize the timing of today.
-It would literally make no sense for a man who is suffocating and dying on a crucifix to make such a hasty waste of his words.
-In this grand episode of the incarnate Lord gently and affectionately showing forth clemency in response to the converted convict's petition, we see Him referencing to a paradise that reflected imagery of popular Jewish thought in regards to the unseen Edenic realm.
-This abode for the righteous is analogous to Abraham's bosom.
-"Today" in Luke 23:43 is contrasted with "When you come into your kingdom" in Luke 24:42.
-The repentant thief entered heaven the instant he died.
+In this grand episode of the incarnate Lord gently and affectionately showing forth clemency in response to the converted convict's petition, we see Him referencing to a paradise consistent with popular Jewish thought about the unseen Edenic realm.
+This abode for the righteous is analogous to Abraham's bosom, which is mentioned in Luke 16:22.
+Further, "today" in Luke 23:43 is contrasted with "When you come into your kingdom" in Luke 24:42.
+Thus, the repentant thief entered heaven the instant he died.

 Dr. Timothy E. Saleska gives these comments on the placement of the word "today" in Luke 23:43: